 Panning for Green Gold: developing the algal bioeconomy tells the story of the work which has been undertaken on the project over the past four years.

-The video is available for viewing on the EnAlgae YouTube page.
+The video is available for viewing on the EnAlgae YouTube page, or below.

 Parts of the documentary were filmed on the University’s Singleton Park campus, as well as beauty spots on Gower, including Bracelet Bay and Langland Bay.